 The glow effect is achieved using sprite outline in HDR colors (applied via shader) and bloom post-processing.

-The effect is compatible with the Lightweight Render Pipeline (HDR should be enabled in the pipeline asset settings).
+The effect is compatible with the Universal Render Pipeline (URP, aka LWRP).
+Bloom should be configured via URP’s own post-processing solution; don’t forget to enable HDR in the pipeline asset settings.

 Character sprite by Mikhail Pigichka.